Research Data Center & Data Access

 - Data will only be made available after these documents have been received, by mail or fax (care of Josette Janssen; address: CentERdata, Tilburg University, P.O.
 Box 90153, 5000 LE Tilburg, The Netherlands; e-mail: jjanssenuvt.nl; fax: +31 13 4662764 - Please note that due to maintainance of the telefon system currently the fax number is not working.
 Please excuse any inconvenience).
 The required forms can be downloaded here.
 Upon request a copy by fax can be sent.
 Upon receipt of the signed statements users will receive a username and password enabling them to download the data.
 Registration is free of charge.
 Registered users are allowed to use data of the SHARE project as long as the scientific affiliation indicated in the user statement is valid.
 The original login code and password persist for all subsequent releases of the data.
 A new statement has to be filled, however, when any of the specifications given in the statement (incl. e-mail address) change.
 If users forgot their password, they should go to http://link.centerdata.nl/sharedata.
 A password can however only be resent if the e-mail address typed in is the same as used when applying for the data.
 Additionally, the data are available via the GESIS Data Archive for the Social Sciences.

 - Data users are not allowed to make copies of the data available to others and/or enable any third party access to the database.
 Anyone wanting to use the data must contact CentERdata directly to request a copy of the data free of charge.
 Access to the SHARE data will only be granted on an individual basis.
 Each person working on a scientific project and/or publication using SHARE data has to fill out and sign the statement concerning the use of SHARE data individually.

 - Users are requested to provide references to all papers based on the SHARE data to the SHARE co-ordination team.
-Whenever a paper is being written using SHARE data, a disclaimer and an acknowledgement have to be included in the following form:
+Whenever a paper is being written using SHARE data, an acknowledgement has to be included in the following form: